tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

     return LocalRedirect(returnUrl ?? _membership.Options.DefaultPathAfterLogin);
 }
 ```
-The Twitter information comes back in the &#8220;ExternalCookie&#8221; we registered in the Startup configuration.
-We&#8217;ll add a method to `CosmosDBMembership` to create a `LoginSession` just like we do with a username/password, except for a third-party identity instead.
-The last step is to clean up the &#8220;External Cookie&#8221; using it&#8217;s `SignOut` method.
+The Twitter information comes back in the “ExternalCookie” we registered in the Startup configuration.
+We'll add a method to `CosmosDBMembership` to create a `LoginSession` just like we do with a username/password, except for a third-party identity instead.
+The last step is to clean up the “External Cookie” using it's `SignOut` method.

 <div class="note-area">
-  Originally I added the <code>SignOut</code> for cleanliness, but it was later pointed out to me that this is extra overhead going across the wire on every Request/Response and, in some cases, can actually result in &#8220;Request Too Long&#8221; web server errors if you stack up too many cookies.
+  Originally I added the <code>SignOut</code> for cleanliness, but it was later pointed out to me that this is extra overhead going across the wire on every Request/Response and, in some cases, can actually result in “Request Too Long” web server errors if you stack up too many cookies.
 </div>

 ### Registration Endpoints

-The registration flow is similar to the login flow, but we need one additional endpoint to serve up the registration form once we have the user&#8217;s twitter information for authentication.
+The registration flow is similar to the login flow, but we need one additional endpoint to serve up the registration form once we have the user's twitter information for authentication.

 <div id="attachment_9186" style="width: 357px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_206.png" alt="&quot;Continue with Twitter&quot; on Register Form" width="347" height="395" class="size-full wp-image-9186" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_206.png 347w, /wp-content/uploads/2018/04/aspnetcore2cosmos_206-264x300.png 264w" sizes="(max-width: 347px) 100vw, 347px" />

   <p class="wp-caption-text">
-    &#8220;Continue with Twitter&#8221; on Register Form
+    “Continue with Twitter” on Register Form
   </p>
 </div>